LeeSmet/Sadik/README.md

 	This also understands the concept of both virtual node and physical node, and maps between them.
 Other components can limit to virtual nodes.
-- Sakik-hashing: Wrappers around hashing algorithms to implement traits needed by other components.
+- Sadik-hashing: Wrappers around hashing algorithms to implement traits needed by other components.
 Ideally implementing a new hash algorithm should only require implementing the trait(s) in this crate.
 The principle hash algorithm for Sadik will be [blake3][2].